accordproject/markdown-transform/README.md

 ## Contributing

-The Accord Project technology is being developed as an open source.
+The Accord Project technology is being developed as open source.
 All the software packages are being actively maintained on GitHub and we encourage organizations and individuals to contribute requirements, documentation, issues, new templates, and code.

 Find out what’s coming on our [blog][apblog].